Merri railway station

-Merri railway station is located on the Mernda line in Victoria, Australia.
-It serves the north-eastern Melbourne suburb of Northcote, and it opened on 8 October 1889 as Northcote.
-It was renamed Merri on 10 December 1906.
+Merri railway station is a commuter railway station on the Mernda line, which is part of the Melbourne railway network.
+It serves the north-eastern suburb of Northcote, in Melbourne, Victoria, Australia.
+Merri station is a ground level unstaffed station, featuring two side platforms.
+It opened on 8 October 1889, with the current station provided in 1910.

+Initially opened as Northcote, the station was given its current name of Merri on 10 December 1906.